phil-opp/blog_os/posts/DRAFT-paging.md

 }
 ```

-We add some functions to get a P4 reference:
+We add some methods to get P4 references:

 ```rust
 fn p4(&self) -> &Table<Level4> {